buzzqw/TUS/OBSS/OBSSv2-eng.md

 Dwarves are a stoic and severe race accustomed to the purest communism, without a true concept of property but of pure commonality of goods according to the idea that every dwarf works for the community and not for himself.

 Dwarves are compact and stocky, reaching a maximum height of about 140 cm with a robust build that gives them a massive appearance.
-Both males and females proudly wear long hair, and men often decorate beards with various kinds of clasps and intricate braids, likewise bald dwarves are common, but not without a beard.
+Both males and females proudly wear long hair, and men often decorate their beards with various kinds of clasps and intricate braids, likewise, bald dwarves are common, but not without a beard.
 Dwarf women do not have beards or excess hair.
 Sex is free and socialist.

 Dwarves are guided by honor, tradition, and communism.
 They are often seen as gruff, but have a strong sense of friendship and justice, respecting those who work hard and commit to the community and the group.